 If you're looking for a better-maintained trail with similar views of NaPali and a gorgeous valley at the end, then consider the Nualolo Trail.
-If you're feeling especially adventurous, then you may also want to consider hiking Kalepa Ridge (we strongly recommend a guide for the latter).

 Don't forget to check our Koke'e State Park Hiking page for information on all the incredible trails inside the park.
 On that page, we've also posted a map of the entire area (Koke'e and Waimea State Parks) for you to download and print out at home.
 The Koke'e Lodge and Museum will also have maps available, but we'd definitely advise you to go ahead and review the map and become familiar with the area.
 The crisscrossing of trails and 4x4 roads can be confusing at first, but once you select your routes, it's not too bad.
 Feel free to contact us if you have specific questions.